Willie Park Jr.: United Kingdom designs

 Park's first well-known design was the Old Course of the Sunningdale Golf Club near London, just at the turn of the 20th century.
 This club's brilliant success on heathland property, which earlier had been thought unsuitable for golf, brought him worldwide fame.
 Sunningdale Old has frequently been ranked among the world's top courses.

 Park designed Temple Links, now Temple Golf Club, in Hurley, Berkshire, in 1909.
 He routed the course over rolling chalk downs, giving wide views of the surrounding countryside.
 Donald Steel described it as "challenging enough to keep good players at full stretch without diminishing the enjoyment of the rank and file".

 Canadian designs

-Park's highly regarded course designs in Canada include Weston Golf and Country Club in Toronto (host of the 1955 Canadian Open, Arnold Palmer's first professional victory), the Ottawa Hunt and Golf Club in Ottawa, Ontario (host of the 1994, 2008, and 2017 Canadian Women's Opens), the Calgary Golf and Country Club in Calgary, the Mount Bruno Golf Club in suburban Montreal, and Le Club Laval-sur-le-Lac in Laval, Quebec.
-Weston G&CC hosts an annual elite amateur men's Willie Park Jr. Memorial tournament, held over 36 holes in one day in late summer; it was started in 1925 to memorialize Park's passing.
+Park's highly regarded course designs in Canada include Brightwood Golf & Country Club, Dartmouth, Nova Scotia (host of the 1954 Canadian Women's Championship), co-designed with Donald Ross; the Weston Golf and Country Club in Toronto (host of the 1955 Canadian Open, Arnold Palmer's first professional victory); the Ottawa Hunt and Golf Club in Ottawa, Ontario (host of the 1994, 2008, 2017 and 2022 Canadian Women's Opens); the Calgary Golf and Country Club in Calgary, the Mount Bruno Golf Club in suburban Montreal and Le Club Laval-sur-le-Lac in Laval, Québec.

+The Weston G&CC hosts an annual elite amateur Men's "Willie Park, Jr. Memorial" tournament, held over 36 holes on one day in late summer.
+The "Willie Park, Jr." was initiated in 1925 to memorialize Park's passing in May 1925.